 The aim of this unit is to lay the foundation of "regression models" to analyse data from randomised or observational studies.
-"Regression" is a general term for measuring associations between an outcome and multiple covariates at once, allowing for the adjustment of confounding and effect modification.
-These methods are vital skills for you to be an effective practitioner of biostatistics as they are commonly used in a lot of health research.
-A suite of common regression models will be taught across this unit (Regression Models 1 (RM1)) and in the subsequent Regression Models 2 (RM2) unit.
+"Regression" is a general term for measuring relationships between an outcome and multiple covariates at once, allowing adjustment for confounding and examination of effect modification.
+These methods are vital skills for you to be an effective practitioner of biostatistics as they are commonly used in health research.
+A suite of important regression models will be taught across this unit (Regression Modelling 1 (RM1)) and in the subsequent Regression Modelling 2 (RM2) unit.
 The skills taught in this unit (and in RM2) will be used by students for the remainder of their BCA studies.

-In RM1 we will be focussing on regressions where the outcome variables are either continuously distributed (linear regression models), or are binary (logistic regression models).
-RM2 will then expand the logistic regression concepts introduced in RM1, and also include other regression models such as survival models in the framework of general linear models.
+In RM1 we will focus on regression models for outcome variables that are either continuously distributed (linear regression models), or are binary (logistic regression models).
+RM2 will then expand the logistic regression concepts introduced in RM1 in the framework of generalised linear models and also include other important regression techniques such as survival models.